Superfantozzi: Plot

 Fantozzi and Filini, now employed at their characteristic mega-company, take part in a regatta on the river Tiber organised by their director the Earl Duke Modestino Balabam.
 The race turns out to be a disaster of which Fantozzi and Filini are the only survivors: they end up paddling in the sewers leading to the open sea until, in 1912, they are rescued by the Titanic on its doomed maiden voyage.

-After the invention of cinematograph, Fantozzi and family are watching the films of the Lumière brothers.
+After the invention of the cinematograph, Fantozzi and family are watching the films of the Lumière brothers.
 While watching the Arrival of a train, everyone flees the cinema in fear, but Fantozzi stays and laughs at their credulity, only to be run over by a real train tearing through the screen.

 World War I. Fantozzi serves as an air observer for the Red Baron.
 Tasked with carving notches into the fuselage in order to keep the score of his superior officer's aerial victories, he damages the plane to the point that its tail detaches, taking Fantozzi himself down with it.

 American Prohibition.
 The Fantozzi family relocate to the United States, unaware that their unscrupulous landlord is using their apartment as a decoy for his rum-running operations.
 As the police break into his house during a dragnet, Fantozzi is arrested for smuggling a single bottle of wine and framed for the landlord's entire business.

 World War II.
 Fantozzi is a Japanese pilot who is selected for a kamikaze mission, but ejects before crashing his plane.
 He flees to the nearest city, which is however revealed to be Hiroshima, seconds before it is hit by an atomic bomb.

 1980's.
 Fantozzi and Filini take unauthorized leave to attend a football match between Italy and Scotland.
 Their bus comes face-to-face with another one carrying Scottish fandom, resulting in a confrontation in the style of swashbuckler films and the Cavalleria rusticana.
 Later at the stadium, Fantozzi and Filini end up by mistake among Scottish supporters, whom they try to elude by disguising as traditional Scotsmen.
 However, Fantozzi's faulty bagpipes spontaneously play Fratelli d'Italia, causing the duo to be discovered and beaten.
 Real-life journalist Enrico Mentana later reports the incident in the news, thus exposing Fantozzi's scheme to his family and employers.

 The future.
 Fantozzi and family prepare to dine in their technologically advanced apartment, until they are ordered outside by Fantozzi's boss who wants to use the house for a secret encounter with a lover.
 Fantozzi decides to celebrate in open space anyway, but is hit by an asteroid.